-First, we describe the method of preparing training data by simulation and pre-processing.
-By using simulated data, we can prepare the required data for the training more easily compared to the costly experiments.
-This method mainly follows prior work\cite{Kalantre2019}, but in the simulation for simplicity, we utilize a constant interaction model (CI model), where quantum dots are modeled as a capacitor circuit\cite{2001KouwenhovenRPP} (Fig.~\ref{fig2}(a)).
-By using this CI model and treating the electrostatic coupling between the double quantum dot and the charge sensor, we obtain the charge stability diagrams measured by a charge sensor\cite{2003ElzermanPRB} by 32px*32px.
-The next step is to prepare the charge state label: double quantum dot (DD), single quantum dot (SD) or no quantum dot (ND), to each stability diagram (Fig. \ref{fig2}(b) step 0).
-Here, the diagrams are categorized based on the largest number of quantum dots in the region.
+Figure~\ref{fig1}(a) illustrates the process flow for generating a charge state estimator (CSE).
+Initially, the preparation of training data is needed to train the ML model.
+We utilize a constant interaction (CI) model in the simulation for simplicity, where quantum dots are modeled as a capacitor circuit\cite{2001KouwenhovenRPP, 2003ElzermanPRB}.
+Using this CI model and treating the electrostatic coupling between the double quantum dot and the charge sensor, we can obtain the charge stability diagrams with the size ($30\times30$) pixel measured using a charge sensor by changing the parameters in the model.
+This size is chosen to achieve a sufficient resolution to distinguish the charge transition lines.
+The next step is to prepare the charge state label: no quantum dot (ND), left (LD), center (CD), right (RD), or double quantum dot (DD), for each stability diagram (Fig.~\ref{fig1}(a) step 0).
+Note that the CD state is formed by strong coupling between both dot sites, which in the CI model is expressed by setting a large value for $C_{\mathrm m}$.
+Here, the diagrams are automatically categorized based on the largest number of quantum dots in the region.

 Next, pre-processing is performed on these images.
-This pre-processing is the same as the pre-processing of the experimental image, which will be described later, in order to make the appearance of both images the same.
-First, all images are differentiated in the x-axis to make the charge transition lines clearer (Fig.~\ref{fig2}(b) step 1).
-Next, the images are binarized by adaptive thresholding in order to simplify them into black and white images (Fig.~\ref{fig2}(b) step 2).
+All images are differentiated in the $x$-axis to make the charge transition lines clear (Fig.~\ref{fig1}(a) step 1).
+Then, the images are binarized by adaptive thresholding to simplify them into black and white images (Fig.~\ref{fig1}(a) step 2).
 Here, the charge transition line is set to white, while the background is set to black.
-In this process, we use the adaptive thresholding from the OpenCV module where parameters are set to block size = 5 and constant C = -1.
+In this process, we use Adaptive Thresholding by the OpenCV module~\cite{OpenCV}.